LinkedIn scrapped its entire ranking system.

 Company pages absorbed the heaviest damage.

-Most followers never see your company posts anymore.
+Most of your followers no longer see your company posts.

-If you manage a company page, you've already felt this in your gut.
-Between 2024 and 2026, company page organic reach just fell apart.
+If you run a company page, you've already felt this in your gut.
+Between 2024 and 2026, company-page organic reach fell apart.
 LinkedIn surfaces company posts to maybe 2 to 5% of followers on the initial pass.
 Across the whole feed, branded content fills barely 1 to 2% of what users actually scroll through.

 "Personal profiles drive 2.75x more impressions and 5x more engagement compared to company pages."
 (Ordinal, LinkedIn Company Page Reach in January 2026)